CARE AND MAINTENANCE FOR YOUR CERAMIC TILE

 - We strongly recommend the use of doormats, which must remain clean, in entrances to tiled areas, whether from the street, terrace or garden, to prevent the entry of abrasive elements.
 We recommend special care in zones close to beaches or construction works, where there is a risk of sand and stones being brought in.

-- It is advisable to place protections on objects which can mark the tiles if dragged (metal table legs, chairs, etc.) being especially careful whit shiny and satin-finished products.
+- It is advisable to place protections on objects which can mark the tiles if dragged (metal table legs, chairs, etc.) being especially careful with shiny and satin-finished products.

 - If the tiles cannot be cleaned completely, we provide the following table showing suitable cleaning agents for each type: